patrickmineault/codebook/setup.md

 # Set up your project

-Setting up a project in an organized way is a great way to ensure that you will remain productive as your project grows.
-Here are the broad steps involved:
+Setting up a organized project will help you remain productive as your project grows.
+The broad steps involved are:

 1. Pick a name and create a folder for your project
 2. Initialize a git repository and sync to Github